jupyterhub/zero-to-jupyterhub-k8s/doc/source/turn-off.rst

      helm delete <your-helm-release-name> --purge

-2. First, delete the namespace the hub was installed in.
+2. Next, delete the namespace the hub was installed in.
 This deletes any disks that may have been created to store user's data, and any IP addresses that may have been provisioned.